 If you have a high efficiency fireplace.
 This is a fire place that is not air tight, but has an adjustable damper that allows you to control and slow down the fire to burn more efficiently and generate more heat.
 These units generally supply heat in the 600-1000 degree temperature range and need to use Pyroceram glass.

--Lastly- If your not sure about any of the above, there are still a couple of ways to find out.
-Look in your owners manual.
+If you're not sure about any of the above, there are still a couple of ways to find out.
+Look in your owner's manual.
 It should tell you what type of glass was supplied.